-When I speak with exhausted parents for the first time, it’s not uncommon for them to say to me, “I need help with my infant but I have a toddler too… it’s probably too late for them isn’t it?”
-They sound incredulous when I tell them it is certainly NOT too late to help their toddler become a better sleeper.
+When I speak with exhausted parents for the first time, it’s not uncommon for them to say to me, “I need help with my baby but I have a toddler too… it’s probably too late for them isn’t it?”
+They’re usually pleasantly shocked when I tell them it is certainly NOT too late to help their toddler become a better sleeper.

-Let me say it louder for the people in the back: it’s never too late to make sleep changes!
+Let me say it louder for the people in the back: it’s never too late to make sleep better!

 There are many reasons why a toddler might be having sleep issues.
 Maybe they were never a great sleeper to begin with, maybe things changed after a vacation, an illness, or the transition from crib to bed.
 Maybe your toddler has prematurely given up their nap, is going to bed too late, or waking up too early in the morning.
 Whatever the reason and whatever the challenges, your toddler can sleep well.

 It may be slightly confusing because it is common for toddlers not to seem tired at an earlier hour, but that is usually because they’ve gone past “tired” and are now “overtired.”
-Toddlers who have gone past their optimal bedtime window often appear very energetic and hyper.
+Toddlers who have stayed awake their body’s optimal sleep window often appear very energetic and hyper.
 This is because when the body is not able to sleep when it needs to, it starts emitting stimulating hormones like adrenaline & cortisol to try to stay awake.
-“Missing the window” is a very common issue for parents of toddlers, so try to make sure bedtime is between 11-13 hours after morning wake up, depending on nap timing & length.

 My toddler is stalling at bedtime